 The endocannabinoid system, or ECS for short, is one of the body’s largest neurotransmitter networks.
 The best way to think about the ECS is as an integrated balancing system for the body.

 Found in all mammals, the endocannabinoid system is responsible for keeping in balance a variety of physiological functions, some of which include:

 - Immune system response

 - Movement and coordination

 - Sensory processing

-As you can imagine, a well-operating EC system is crucial to maintaining health and wellness.
+As you can imagine, a well-operating EC system is part of maintaining daily health and wellness.
 Its main objective is to maintain a stable internal environment despite changes in the external environment, and cannabinoid receptors in the body play a vital role in how well the system is able to regulate and maintain homeostasis.

 Ready for that cannabinoid receptors definition now?
 Cannabinoid receptors, found throughout the body, are a class of cell membrane receptors under the G-protein-coupled receptor superfamily.

-Cannabinoid receptors in animals and humans work closely with chemical messengers called cannabinoids.
+Cannabinoid receptors in mammals like humans and pets work closely with chemical messengers called cannabinoids.
 When they come together, they trigger a series of reactions designed to bring functions back into balance.

-It is because cannabinoid receptors are so widespread throughout the body that the EC system is able to play such an important role in balancing so many of the body’s functions.
+It is because cannabinoid receptors are so widespread throughout the body that the EC system is able to play a role in balancing so many of the body’s functions.